darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

    }

-If the operation was successful, the API will return a :doc:`grant <grants>` that indicates that the person now has read-only access to the patient in the invite.
+If the operation was successful, the API will return a :doc:`grant <grants>` that indicates that the person now has read-only or synapse access to the patient in the invite.